Get 80% off your plan for your first 3 months*

 Accuracy and time-savings

-Just imagine: minimal work and data entry.
-Payroll software can automatically calculate your super for each employee and take the funds from your nominated bank account.
-You stay in full control – choosing who can approve payments from your team – while the software does the heavy-lifting for a fast, error-free process.
+Payroll software calculates super automatically for each employee and takes funds from your nominated bank account.
+You control who can approve payments while the software handles the calculations.

 See your cash flow in one view